captionpoint/CaptionPoint-Server/public/will.md

 NO, WE WILL NOT.
 ---
 ## JAGGARD:
-You should…until tomorrow.
+You should…
+---
+## JAGGARD:
-When I start printing Half The Collected Works of William Shakespeare.
+until tomorrow, when I start printing *Half The Collected Works of William Shakespeare*.
+---
+## JAGGARD:
 Good day.
+---
+## JAGGARD:
 Isaac.
 ---
 ## ALICE:
-Well.
+Well…
+---
+## ALICE:
 We have just confirmed that that man is a leech.
 ---
 ## HENRY: